-Clown Week in Montreal, The Workshop
+Clown Week in Montreal, Post #1 The Workshop

 I recently had the opportunity to attend a three day workshops, a clown festival, and a clown conference in Montreal.
 The experience was nothing short of exhilarating and eye-opening.
 I am always looking for ways to enhance my skills, connect with fellow performers, and stay updated on the latest with what's happening in the industry.